Brianland

 .

-2:16:27 – Willa’s looking in the rearview mirror because she’s scared somebody’s coming after her from the 1776 compound where she just escaped and stole the car.
+2:16:25 – Willa’s looking in the rearview mirror because she’s scared somebody’s coming after her from the 1776 compound where she just escaped and stole the car.
+You hear a dinging in her car because she can’t put on her seatbelt because she’s still handcuffed.

-Note how throughout this whole sequence there’s a masterful shot blend of rearview mirrors, driver closeups, follow shots, landscapes and POV driver views all counterpointing off each other to cinematically tell the story.
-This is one reason the film’s already won 16 Best Editing awards and is nominated for both the Oscars & BAFTAs.
+Note how this whole sequence is a masterful shot blend of rearview mirrors, driver closeups, follow shots, landscape wide shots, and POV driver views — all counterpointing off each other to cinematically tell the story — one reason the film’s already won 18 Best Editing awards including the BAFTA and is nominated for the Oscar.

-Add to that, this is a busy well-travelled road, and they could only shut it down for ten minutes at a time!
+Add to that, this is a busy well-travelled road, and the production could only shut it down for ten minutes at a time!

-2:16:40 – second car following Willa spotted in rearview mirror.
+2:16:40 – second car following Willa is spotted in rearview mirror.

 PTA cites in interviews the good fortune of the chasing car’s windshield catching the sun and reflecting.
 He says the movie gods were watching over them to give the pursuing car the resonance & visibility because of the lucky sun catch.
-It just happened to be the right time of day & angle when they were shooting & driving.
+It just happened to be the right time of day & angle when they were shooting.

-2:16:51 – we see the pursuing car is assassin Tim’s blue Shelby – then a closeup of him in the car – the guy we just saw take out Colonel Lockjaw.
+2:16:51 – we see the pursuing car is assassin Tim’s blue Shelby – then a closeup of him driving with focused intent – the guy we just saw shoot Colonel Lockjaw.

 He’s a professional killer who knows how to track down his prey.

 The shaky camera is intentional to reflect the action.
 D.P.
-Michael Bauman loosened the screws slightly on the camera mounts.
+Michael Bauman loosened the screws ever so slightly on the camera mounts.

-Note the meticulous sound editing of how each car has its own distinctive engine sound.
+Note the meticulous sound editing of how each car has its own distinctive engine sound, and we hear them roar in & out as they appear on screen.

 2:17:50 – fantastic drum score kick-up as Tim’s car is seen in the rearview mirror cresting a hill catching up to Willa.